Benzodiazepines and Other Targeted Substances Regulations

 Marginal note:Other revocation circumstances

-(2) Subject to subsection (3), the Minister must revoke an import permit in accordance with subsection 10(1) in the following circumstances:
+28 (1) Subject to subsection (2), the Minister must revoke a dealer’s licence in accordance with subsection 10(1) in the following circumstances:

-(a.1) the import permit was issued on the basis of false or misleading information or false or falsified documents submitted in or with the application for the permit;
+(a) the licence was issued on the basis of false or misleading information or false or falsified documents submitted in or with the application;

 - Date modified: